-There’s no better place to start than with our very own Jo Pratt.
+There’s no better place with pancake recipes for Shrove Tuesday than with our very own Jo Pratt.
 Here’s her recipe for American style pancakes

 Makes: 12-14 American style pancakes, or 8-10 crepes

 125g/4½oz/1 cup self-raising flour (either plain or self-raising can be used for crêpes)